The Rising Entropy of English in the Attention Economy: Supplementary Information --- The Merged Poisson Process for Patches

-Here we justify using average values to describe the expected media platform utility rates, instead of summations over information types.
-Again, media platforms are analogous to foraging patches.
-We have not seen this derivation for patches before in the foraging literature, but it is relatively straightforward.
-The result is used in \cite{pirolli2009information}.
+Here we justify using average values to describe the expected patch utility rates, instead of summations over information types.
+We have not seen this derivation before in the foraging literature, but it is relatively straightforward.
+The result is used without derivation in \cite{pirolli2009information}.